 Many at CUNY persistently lament the decline of state appropriations and urge the state to reverse course, but such calls consistently fall on deaf ears, and it’s not hard to understand why.
 State budgets are under extraordinary pressure today.

 Hardly a CUNY faculty meeting goes by without calls to “tax the rich” to increase public university funding.
 The Professional Staff Congress, the union that represents 25,000 faculty and staff across the university, lobbies for similar policies in Albany.
-But such demands have failed to persuade state legislators because New York already taxes the rich extensively and has a narrow tax base that depends heavily on the volatile and mobile investment income of Wall Street.
+But such demands have failed to convince state legislators because New York already taxes the rich extensively and has a narrow tax base that depends heavily on the volatile and mobile investment income of Wall Street.
 In 2018, according to the Independent Budget Office, just 4,412 out of 3.9 million New York City tax filers paid 24 percent of city income taxes and 31 percent of state income taxes paid by city residents.
 More broadly, the top-earning 1 percent of Gotham residents paid 43 percent of the city’s income tax and 52 percent of all state income taxes paid by city residents.

 With dim prospects for greater state financing, CUNY is in an even tighter bind for having relied on it so extensively for so long.
-Few of the CUNY colleges have engaged in major fundraising efforts to build large endowments—despite having a wonderful story to tell philanthropists about social mobility.
+Few of the CUNY colleges have engaged in major fund-raising efforts to build large endowments—despite having a wonderful story to tell philanthropists about social mobility.
 Because CUNY contains so many colleges and institutions, some 24 separate endowment funds are in operation.
 Many of these are small relative to the size of the student body—John Jay College’s endowment totals only $7.8 million, leaving not much to draw upon in the current crunch.
-City College was once known as the “Harvard of the proletariat”; its $290 million endowment is the largest among the senior colleges and translates into about $22,300 per student for its roughly 13,000 students.
+City College was once known as the “Harvard of the proletariat”; its $290 million endowment is the largest among the senior colleges and translates into about $22,230 per student for its roughly 13,000 students.
 One doesn’t need to compare that with Princeton University (endowment $25.9 billion, or $2.8 million per student) but only with the University of Delaware (endowment $1.46 billion, or $91,250 per student), with a student body only slightly larger than City College’s, to get a sense of proportion.

 One of the few bright spots to date in an otherwise gloomy fiscal picture is student enrollment.
-In the fall 2020 semester, ten of the system’s 11 senior colleges slightly boosted enrollments compared with the fall of 2019.
+In the fall 2020 semester, ten of the system’s 11 senior colleges slightly boosted enrollments, compared with the fall of 2019.
 Because CUNY is inexpensive, taking online courses makes sense in a way that it might not at an expensive private college.

 Future enrollments, so essential for the university’s financial stability, will hinge on how students are doing away from campus.
 The news isn’t encouraging.
 A survey of students across six CUNY campuses conducted by City College psychology professor Sarah Rudenstine found that, as of May 2020, 11 percent reported having a household member diagnosed with Covid-19, 26 percent reported losing their jobs, and 52 percent said that they were experiencing financial problems.
 Recall that for many CUNY students, family support may be limited or nonexistent.
 Many students relied on campus libraries and department lounges and even empty classrooms for study space and a free Internet connection.
 Without such options, life pressures may lead more students to drop out or take time off from college.

 Enrollments point to the larger issue of CUNY’s low graduation rates, which the pandemic may worsen.
-The six-year graduation rate was 55 percent for full-time freshman in 2010 and inched up slightly to 62 percent in 2013—which means 38 percent of students are not graduating with a bachelor’s degree within six years.
-Few of these nongraduates are loaded up with student debt, but many have spent considerable time in classes without securing a degree.
+The six-year graduation rate was 55 percent for full-time freshmen in 2010 and inched up slightly to 62 percent in 2013—which means that 38 percent of students are not graduating with a bachelor’s degree within six years.
+Few of these nongraduates are loaded down with student debt, but many have spent considerable time in classes without securing a degree.
 It’s worth debating whether the state is overspending on students who will not graduate.
 Some college exposure is beneficial even for those who don’t earn a degree, but past a certain point, students are wasting their time and the government its money.